-Analysis: The US Manufacturing PMI decreased in October but both manufacturing and services PMIs remain above 50 (albeit just barely).
-Chart Framework: I'd get incrementally negative on the economic outlook if the manufacturing PMI falls below 50.
+Analysis: The US Manufacturing PMI decreased in November and fell through the 50 level for the first time since March 2020.
+Chart Framework: I'd get incrementally positive on the economic outlook if the manufacturing PMI ticks up.

 PMI is a diffusion index, meaning it's a cross-sectional way to analyze incremental changes among various time-series.
 It aggregates multiple indicators by examining whether they are getting better or worse relative to the prior month but ignores the magnitude of the change.